 The crate may be too small and uncomfortable for your puppy, and that’s why he hates it.
 Does it squeak or make unpleasant noises?
 Then you need to buy another one and start all over again.

-Also, the problem could be the wrong location.
+The problem could also be the wrong location.
 It should be a secluded but not isolated corner.
-You should not put it near heat sources or other things that can create discomfort.
+You shouldn’t place it near heat sources or other things that can cause discomfort.

-To learn more about this issue, read my article on the best place to put a dog crate.
+If you want to learn more about this topic, read my article about the best place for a dog crate.

 #4.
 Feed your puppy in the crate